 This document is intended to provide additional information on the Best Practices Recommendations (BPR) guidelines.
-It includes questions submitted by EPRA-member property company auditors and/or reporting teams and the answers provided by the BPR committee.
-Hence this guidance should be considered as a 'live' document, to which regular updates will be made as each topic develops.
-The Q&A is intended to facilitate the wider use of the BPR but is not formally part of the BPR.
+It includes questions submitted by EPRAmember property company auditors and/or reporting teams and the answers provided by the BPR committee.
+Hence, this guidance should be considered as a 'live' document, to which regular updates will be made as each topic develops.
+The latest update is as of December 2020 and it is focused on providing additional guidance on the correct application and/or interpretation of the October 2019 BPR Guidelines, which introduced the three new EPRA NAV metrics, namely EPRA NRV, EPRA NTA, and EPRA NDV.
+The Q&A is intended to facilitate the wider use of the BPR, however is not formally part of the BPR.

 I would like to take this opportunity to thank the EPRA finance team and the members of the BPR committee for their contribution in compiling this document.
-I hope you will find it useful, and I encourage all the members to submit any additional questions they may have via the BPR Adviser Tool.
+I hope you will find it useful, and I encourage all the members to submit any additional questions they may have via the BPR Adviser Tool or by contacting EPRA's Reporting & Accounting Department.
 We will be very pleased to assist you.